 Breathe & Refuel

-Your mind is always tracking the next thing: tasks, responsibilities, and it’s disrupting your sleep.
+Your mind is always tracking the next thing, tasks and responsibilities, and it’s starting to disrupt your sleep

-You move quickly from one thing to the next, rarely pausing, because slowing down is not an option.
+You move quickly from one thing to the next and rarely pause, because slowing down doesn’t feel like an option

-Your energy is more consistent, without needing to push or compensate
+Your energy becomes more consistent, without needing to push through the day

-You respond more easily instead of feeling reactive or overwhelmed
+You respond more calmly, instead of feeling reactive or overwhelmed

 Your body feels more settled, even on busy days